No results for ""

 3. Submitting the integration.

-The following sections provide configuration guidance specific to audit log events hook integrations.
+The following sections provide configuration guidance specific to change history events hook integrations.

 Authentication